lgatto/TeachingMaterial/diffexp/README.md

 The *[msmsTests](http://bioconductor.org/packages/msmsTests)* package applies various such count-based tests on `MSnSet` objects containing spectral counting data.
-The package provides a test data `msm.spk`, described as follows in the manual page:
+The package provides a test data `msms.spk`, described as follows in the manual page:

      A MSnSet with a spectral counts in the expression matrix and a